Peterborough: Ethnicity

-According to the 2011 Census, 82.5% of Peterborough's residents categorised themselves as white, 2.8% of mixed ethnic groups, 11.7% Asian, 2.3 per cent black and 0.8% other.
+According to the 2011 census, 82.5% of Peterborough's residents categorised themselves as white, 2.8% of mixed ethnic groups, 11.7% Asian, 2.3% black and 0.8% other.
 Amongst the white population, the largest categories were indigenous groups, those being English/Welsh/Scottish/Northern Irish/British (70.9%), and other white (10.6%).
 Those of Pakistani ethnicity accounted for 6.6% of the population and those of Indian ethnicity 2.5.%.
 The largest black group were those of African ethnicity (1.4%).

 Peterborough is home to one of the largest concentrations of Italian immigrants in the UK.
 This is mainly as a result of labour recruitment in the 1950s by the London Brick Company in the southern Italian regions of Apulia and Campania.
 By 1960, approximately 3,000 Italian men were employed by London Brick, mostly at the Fletton works.
 In 1962, the Scalabrini Fathers, who first arrived in 1956, purchased an old school and converted it into a mission church named after the patron saint of workers Saint Joseph (San Giuseppe).
 By 1991, over 3,000 christenings of second-generation Italians had been carried out there.
 In 1996, it was estimated that the Italian community of Peterborough numbered 7,000, making it the third largest in the UK after London and Bedford.
 The 2011 Census recorded 1,179 residents born in Italy.

 In the late twentieth century the main source of immigration was from new Commonwealth countries.
 The 2011 Census showed that a total of 24,166 migrants moved to Peterborough between 2001 and 2011.
 The city has experienced significant immigration from the A8 countries that joined the European Union in 2004, and in 2011, 14,134 residents of the city were people born in Central and Eastern Europe.